xpmethod/rikersbot/chromebooksetup.md

   - `cd /home/user/[long number]/Downloads`

 - Install Debian (this will take a while)
-  - `sudo sh ~/Downloads/crouton -r jessie -t xfce -n debian`
+  - `sudo sh crouton -r jessie -t xfce -n debian`
   - run `sudo delete-chroot debian` to delete if needed
   - at some point the prompt will ask you to specify username and pass for primary user---use the same credentials as throughout